awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-configuration-api.md

 ### LogPublishingOptions<a name="es-configuration-api-datatypes-logpublishingoptions"></a>

 Specifies whether the Amazon ES domain publishes the Elasticsearch application and slow logs to Amazon CloudWatch\.
 You still have to enable the *collection* of slow logs using the Elasticsearch REST API\.
-To learn more, see [Setting Elasticsearch Logging Thresholds for Slow Logs](es-createdomain-configure-slow-logs.md#es-createdomain-configure-slow-logs-indices)\.
+To learn more, see [Setting Elasticsearch logging thresholds for slow logs](es-createdomain-configure-slow-logs.md#es-createdomain-configure-slow-logs-indices)\.

 ****